auth0/docs/articles/connections/social/instagram.md

 index: 19
 image: /media/connections/instagram.png
 seo_alias: instagram
-description: This article shows you how to connect your Auth0 app to Instagram.
+description: Learn how to add login functionality to your app with Instagram.
 You will need to generate keys, copy these into your Auth0 settings, and enable the connection.
 toc: true
 topics:
   - connections